 - Some other specialized form of ministry approved by the Director of Ministry Studies and the Director of Field Education.

 All students must have their field work approved in advance by the Director of Field Education.
-Please find the necessary forms for field work in the appendices of the Ministry Handbook.
+Current students may find the necessary forms for field work in the appendices of the Ministry Handbook.

 Clinical Pastoral Education is one way to fulfill the Divinity School's field work requirement.
 Here is a brief description of CPE from the website of the Association for Clinical Pastoral Education: